 Take for example an article published by a legal commentator recently that asked the question, how long should a company keep an independent contractor (IC)?
 The answer given was that six months is usually recommended as a safe duration and one-year should usually be considered an outside limit, “assuming that the other IC criteria are met.”
 The commentator added that every extra month the contracting relationship is extended, the worker starts to look more and more like a W-2 employee.

 If, however, the other IC criteria are truly met, then why would a company wish to impose on itself a limit on the length of time that the IC should be retained?
-Indeed, we are unaware of any per se rule that limits a genuine IC to working for only six months as an IC with a particular company.
+Indeed, I am unaware of any per se rule that limits a genuine IC to working for only six months as an IC with a particular company.
 If a business has retained an IC that meets the applicable IC criteria, then the business should be legally free to continue its IC relationship indefinitely.

 As a practical matter, though, there are few ICs who meet all IC criteria if one is using the multi-factor common law IC test.
 That test considers and weighs all facts that are indicators of IC status against all facts that are indicator of employee status.
 This type of analysis is best undertaken using a diagnostic tool such as the “48 Factors-Plus.”

 One should not limit the examination of an IC’s status to the common law test, however, because some federal laws, as well as an array of state laws, do not use that test.
 The economic reality test under the federal wage and hour law is different to an important degree than the common law test used under the federal tax and employee benefits laws.
 Further, some states have their own statutes defining employees or ICs.
 Sometimes a state law test includes the common law test as part of a multi-step “ABC” or other statutory test.
 IC Diagnostics™ (see link on Resources page) takes into account these varied state law tests for IC status.